The Technocracy: the Nexus

 Advanced Magical Interface

-This requires a more detailed understanding of magic, and a higher physical capacity for assimilating the knowledge (minimum Chaos+5 in Psyche and Endurance).
+This requires a more detailed understanding of magic (Bachelor of Magic level), and a higher physical capacity for assimilating the knowledge (minimum Chaos+5 in Psyche and Endurance).
 Access to information in the Core is quicker (the connection delay is merely a couple of seconds), and an AMI can process and analyse that information, rather than just retrieve it.
 They can also access the next-higher levels of information.

 The affinity with operating non-Nexus computer systems improves, such that the AMI has a good chance of locating restricted information within those systems.
 AMIs are also able to operate the Nexus-powered vehicles which can travel between Shadows on either the Inside or the Outside (although they cannot transit between the two).